HuidaeCho/canopy/TECHNICAL_MANUAL.md

 Process:
 1. The spatial reference desired is set using the WKID specified in the `canopy_config` using `arcpy.SpatialReference` which reads the WKID.
-2. If the snap raster does not exist within the `snaprast_path` then it is created and `arcpy.env.snapRaster` is used to set all output cell alignments to match the snap.
+2. If the snap raster does not exist within the `snaprast_path`, it is created and `arcpy.env.snapRaster` is used to set all output cell alignments to match the snap.
-3. All NAIP tiles intersecting the input `phyreg_ids` are selected using an SQL clause to select the `phyreg_ids` then reading the filename field from each selected NAIP QQ polygon.
+3. All NAIP tiles intersecting the input `phyreg_ids` are selected using an SQL clause to select the `phyreg_ids`.
+4. The `FileName` field from each selected NAIP QQ polygon is read.
-4. Using `arcpy.ProjectRaster_managment` selected the selected NAIp are reprojected to the specified WKID and saved as outputs and the prefix `r` (**r**eprojected) is added to the filename.
+5. Using `arcpy.ProjectRaster_managment`, the selected NAIP are reprojected to the specified WKID and saved as outputs and the prefix `r` (**r**eprojected) is added to the filename.
-5. The outputs of this function are saved in an inputs folder and are what will used by Textron's Feature Analysis.
+6. The outputs of this function are saved in an inputs folder and are what will used by Textron's Feature Analysis.

 ### Postprocessing